mosesn/Aurum/README.md

 #Aurum, a Gilt Scala API

 ##About
-Aurum is a simple scala wrapper for [Gilt's API](http://dev.gilt.com/).
-It is designed to be simple to use, so that developers need not worry about making the correct requests or storing the results of those requests and can instead get right to developing their awesome apps!
+Aurum is a simple scala client binding for [Gilt's API](http://dev.gilt.com/).
+It is designed to be simple to use, so that developers don't need to worry about making the correct requests or interpreting the results of those requests, and can instead get right to developing their awesome apps!

 ##To Use
-Each object (SaleObject, ProductObject, ImageObject, SKUObject) directly represents the contents of each respective "response" subsection [listed on this page](https://dev.gilt.com/page/gilt-public-apis).
+Each object (Sale, Product, Image, SKU) directly represents the contents of each respective "response" subsection [listed on this page](https://dev.gilt.com/page/gilt-public-apis).

 ###Initialization
     val client = new GiltClient(apikey) //where apikey is already defined